 Butter - opt for unsalted so you can control the salt levels in this Pistachio Raspberry Cake, and make sure it is softened before you start creaming with the sugar.

 Golden caster sugar - this brings the sweetness and gives this Pistachio Raspberry Cake a slightly deeper hue.
-You could use regular caster sugar or even granulated sugar if that is what you have to hand.
+You could use regular caster sugar.

 Vanilla bean paste - I love adding vanilla extract to my bakes, it adds the most delicious sweet vanilla flavour.